-FrancoSud, with the support of Albert Education and Alberta Infrastructure, has the mission to ensure an innovative and high-quality Francophone education to all their students.
+FrancoSud has the mission to ensure an innovative and high quality francophone education to all their students.

-Conseil scolaire FrancoSud (The Southern Francophone Education Region) was established on August 15th, 2013.
-It operates under the Catholic banners in four communities and the Public banners in 10 communities throughout the Southern part of Alberta.
-FrancoSud serves approximately 3560 students from early education to Grade 12 in 14 schools, from 53 municipalities across Southern Alberta.
-FrancoSud has over 250 full time equivalent (FTE) certificated staff and over 100 support staff.
+The Conseil scolaire FrancoSud (The Southern Francophone Education Region No 4 (SFER#4)) was established on August 15th, 2013.
+It operates under the Catholic banners in four communities and the Public banners in 10 communities throughout the Southern part of Alberta, providing education for over 3500 students in 14 schools from 53 municipalities across Southern Alberta.

-- a) FrancoSud has the constitutional and legislative obligation, shared with the Province, to offer, where warranted by the number of French-language students, a homogeneous French-language education that is substantively equivalent to the education experience offered at comparator English-language schools (including French-immersion programs).
-The Supreme Court of Canada confirmed that section 23 of the Canadian Charter of Rights and Freedoms guarantees the right to French-language school facilities that allow for an education that is substantively equivalent to the education offered in neighbouring English-language school facilities.
-In March 2018, the Alberta Minister of Education approved proposed changes for addressing Francophone school needs.
-Section 23 of the Canadian Charter of Rights is a remedial right intended to prevent the erosion of official language minorities in Canada and counter the effects of assimilation. - b) Currently, FrancoSud has eight priorities, which are outlined in this document.
-These priorities were carefully selected to insure that FrancoSud has the appropriate facilities to house a Francophone program, knowing that subpar facilities does deter Francophone parents from sending their children to a Francophone program.
+FrancoSud has the constitutional and legislative obligation, shared with the Province, to offer, where warranted by the number of French-language students, a homogeneous French-language education that is substantively equivalent to the education offered in English-language schools.
+In a recent (April 2015) decision on the matter, the Supreme Court of Canada confirmed that section 23 of the Charter guarantees the right to French-language school facilities that allow for an education that is substantively equivalent to the education offered in neighbouring English-language school facilities.

+Currently FrancoSud has six priorities from the previous years and two new projects that are outlined in this report.